dfporter/FBF_gendered_gl/README.md

 Comparing FBF iCLIP in differnt cell types
 ======

-Code for a paper on FBF in the gendered transcriptome
+Code for a paper on FBF in the gendered transcriptome.
+It's old enough to lack correct formating, and the code organization is poor.

 This analysis begins with the filtered, separately called oo/sp/20deg peaks files and associated wig files.
- It also includes library files of DESeq2 output - quite a few library files, in fact.i
+ It also includes library files of DESeq2 output - quite a few library files, in fact.

 Essentially, CLIP data constitutes:
     1. Peaks files in combined_filtered/
-    2. bedgraphs, norm
+    2. bedgraphs, norm (per million reads)
-    3. bedgraphs, unnorm
+    3. bedgraphs, unnorm (raw read counts)
     4. bed files

 The second type of input into this analysis is a variety of library files, ALL OF WHICH will be placed under /opt/lib/.
  The analysis files are:
      1. DESeq2 of sp/oo germlines
-     2. GL mitotic SAM.
+     2. GL mitotic SAM.  # This was not included in the paper, and isn't used anymore.

 CLIP datasets used:
     1. 20 deg FBF-1